pankajtandon/grails3-uploadr/README.md

 }
 </pre>

-In the gsp where the uploadr needs to be installed:
+Then in a gsp where the uploadr needs to be installed:

 <pre>

-&lt;%@page expressionCodec="raw" %&gt;
 &lt;!DOCTYPE HTML&gt;
 &lt;html&gt;
 &lt;head&gt;